AlexToTheSun/Validator_Activity/Testnet guides/Quicksilver Rhapsody Testnet.md

 ```
 curl localhost:26657/status | jq '.result.node_info.id'
 ```
+## Synchronize by State Sync
+If it takes a long time to sync from the first block, then use the quick State Sync synchronization.

 ## Faucet
 Before upgrade to validator status you should to request a faucet grant.
 - Here is the guide https://github.com/ingenuity-build/testnets#faucet